K-Sato1995/BlogPosts/go6.md

-#My Journey of Go ⑥

-#Introduction
+# Introduction
  In this post, I'll explain how `interfaces` work in Go.

-#Table of contents
+# Table of contents
 1. [Interfaces in Go](#interfaces-in-go)
 - [Basics](#basics)
 - [The empty interface](#the-empty-interface)